oracle-cne/ocne/doc/experimental/phase1/kube-prometheus-stack.md

 This is a one line change to each policy done using kubectl edit.

 Replace old `cluster.local/ns/verrazzano-monitoring/sa/prometheus-operator-kube-p-prometheus`
-with new `cluster.local/ns/verrazzano-monitoring/sa/kube-prometheus-stack-operator`
+with new `cluster.local/ns/verrazzano-monitoring/sa/kube-prometheus-stack-prometheus`

-For example, replace the old principal with the new one as shown below:
+For example, the old principal was replaced with the new one as shown below:

 ```text
 kubectl edit AuthorizationPolicy -n verrazzano-monitoring vmi-system-prometheus-authzpol